top of page

 Personal Photos

 Below are a few lesser-known Fort Oglethorpe WAC-era pictures from Mary Kulik's photo album, pages 13 & 15.
 These are WACs drilling on the Fort Oglethorpe parade grounds.
-The first two pictures are looking northwest, and visible on the right are two troop barracks buildings that no longer exist (same two used to house the first batch of WW1 German sailor prisoners), while on the left side are some of the existing officers' homes.
-Mary's photo album has lots of pictures showing daily life at the post.
+The officers' homes in the background and a portion of the parade grounds still exist today, although there are some modern youth ballfields on the parade grounds built after the war.
+Click the link above to visit Mary's photo album which has more pictures showing daily life at the post.

 Essential Dates